 The UK's national action plan is published on the ONR website, along with an implementation report and other relevant documents.
 Additionally, the UK has included recommendations to improve openness and transparency.

-In 2013, all actions were planned to be implemented by the end of 2014, with a majority planned for 2013, which is a very tight schedule.
+All planned actions will be implemented by the end of 2014, with a majority planned for 2013, which is a very tight schedule.